astrochr/Spark-Showcase/Readme.md

 The Immune System Framework
 Spark introduced an entirely original conceptual model for AI safety: treating quality filtering as an immune system.
 Just as biological immune systems protect organisms from pathogens, Spark's Critic service acts as an immune response—detecting low-quality outputs (pathogens) and preventing them from contaminating long-term memory (the organism).
-This metaphor doesn't exist anywhere in academic AI safety literature.
-Not in Anthropic's Constitutional AI.
-Not in OpenAI's safety frameworks.
-Not in DeepMind's alignment research.

 The mapping:

 Toxic input → Pathogen